 There have been times I’ve faltered and worried, concerned that the reading or writing wasn’t at the point it “should” be but now, at 11 years old, everything feels fine.

-Son 1 is bright, sparky, cool, happy, friendly, a voracious reader and a sponge for knowledge, most of it obtained in non conventional ways.
+Child 1 is bright, sparky, cool, happy, friendly, a voracious reader and a sponge for knowledge.
+Most of it obtained in non-conventional ways.

 He makes friends easily, with people of all and every age and background.

 So if you’re faltering at 8 years old, at 9 or 10, have faith.
 Between 10 and 11, a lot changes!

 How Will We Homeschool High School